 Attracts: Honeybees and solitary bees such as Leafcutter.

 Determine which pollinator-friendly plants are appropriate for your region.

 Limit your use of chemicals (both synthetic and organic) and use plenty of compost and mulch to build healthy soil.
 Healthy soils create healthy plants.

-Plan your garden so that there is something blooming (different color, fragrance, and season of bloom) for as many months as you can manage.
+Plan your garden so that there is something blooming for as many months as you can manage.
+(Try incorporating different color, fragrance, and season of bloom).
 Many pollinators, especially bees, forage during the entire growing season.

 Provide shelter by letting your yard get a little wild.
-Allow a hedge to grow untrimmed, leave a section of lawn unmowed, pile up grass cutting in a sunny spot, and create a nesting habitat by leaving some soil bare for ground nesting bees.
+Allow a hedge to grow untrimmed, leave a section of lawn unmowed and pile grass cutting in a sunny spot.
+Then, create a nesting habitat by leaving some soil bare for ground nesting bees.